muhammadhamzah8/Ecommerce-Shipping-Clasification-Modeling/README.md

 </details>

 ## **Project Overview**
+• Stage 1 : We focus on Data Exploration, Exploratory Data Analysis, Business Insight and Visualization <br>
+• Stage 2 : We focus on Data Cleansing and Feature Engineering <br>
+• Stgae 3 : And then on last stage, We focus Modeling and Evaluation <br>

+Overall Project :
 • Seek insight from the dataset with Exploratory Data Analysis <br>
 • Performed data cleansing, data processing, data engineering to prepare data before modeling <br>
 • Built a model to predict whether the shipping deliveries will be received late or on time by the customers <br>
 • Developt  recommendations & benefit analysis based on insights and model prediction
 <br>

 ## **Background and Problem**
 An international e-commerce company that sells electronic products want to discover key insights from their customer database.
 Currently, most of the shipping deliveries are late.
 <br>